-The container is connected to a small tube that protrudes from the bag, and passes the front (where it can be secured thanks to the slots normally present on the front part of the shoulder straps of the backpack), to reach the mouth of the rider.
+The container is connected to a small tube that protrudes from the bag and passes the front (where it can be secured thanks to the slots normally present on the front part of the shoulder straps of the backpack), to reach the mouth of the rider.

-In this way you can avoid drinking from bottle and bottle cage (which pose the same three problems identified in the first paragraph) and drink without taking your hands off the handlebars which can be dangerous.
+In this way, you can avoid drinking from bottle and bottle cage (which pose the same three problems identified in the first paragraph) and drink without taking your hands off the handlebars which can be dangerous.

 Not everyone likes this system for drinking, especially cleaning the water bag.
-If you have never tried it, our advice is to buy a backpack with water bag anyway.
+If you have never tried it, our advice is to buy a backpack with a water bag anyway.
 If you are uncomfortable, you can simply remove it and return to the traditional water bottle.

 Volume to provide also depends on the volume of the water bag.

 - 1 to 1.5 liters

 just enough for winter biking, a cycling event with pit stops or a semi-urban route.

 the right compromise for b in any season.